 This year, we shall prognosticate possible long-term human habitation trends – both active and passive.
 What can we control and what can we do about what we cannot control?
 Are we in trouble?

 Our exploration will examine extreme human habitations (deserts, the far north, isolated areas, underwater habitation), otherworldly locations (Space stations, the Moon, Mars, other planets and their moons, Deep Space), “sinking” cities (Venice, Amsterdam, Bangkok, Lagos, Miami), among other intriguing topics.

-Andris Rubenis (firstname.lastname@example.org) was born in a post-WW2 refugee camp in Germany of Latvian parents and came to Toronto at the age of 2.
-He was a family physician, with an eventual concentration in long-term care medicine.
-Other interests – grandchildren, anthropology, astronomy, paleo-anything, history, music, guitar, travel, and lifelong learning (just for the sake of it).
+Andris Rubenis (firstname.lastname@example.org) was born in a post-WWII refugee camp in Germany of Latvian parents and came to Toronto at the age of 2.
+He was a family physician, eventually concentrating in long-term care medicine – all in Toronto.
+Other interests: grandchildren, music, guitar, singing, anthropology, astronomy, archaeology, paleo-anything, history, Latvian heritage, travel, and lifelong learning (just for the sake of it).